SciSerialize/Definition/README.md

-# Definition SciSerialize
+# Definition of SciSerialize
 SciSerialize is a serialization format focusing on scientific data.
 It is *based on the JSON format* and adds some kind of a type-coding-system.
-All supported datatypes are converted to valid JSON types and can be saved to JSON and MesssagePack file-formats.
-The goal of this serialization format is to be cross-platform and -language.
+All supported datatypes are converted to valid JSON types and can be saved to JSON and MesssagePack data-formats.
+The goal of this serialization format is to be cross-platform and cross-language.
-This definition will show the representations of all required data types to be supported by a serializer implemented in any language.
+This definition will show the output representations of all required data types to be supported by a serializer implemented in any language.
-To every implementation it is free to deside how the representation inside the specific language looks like, but it is recommendet to keep it simple and similar to the reference implementation.
+To every implementation it is free to decide how the representation inside the specific language looks like, but it is recommendet to keep it simple and similar to the reference implementation.
 There are no restrictions to extend the serializer with language specific types and representations, however they should be switched off by default so there will be no conflicts between cross language serializers by using defaults.
-An implementation example of SciSerialize will be given in python.
+A [reference implementation](https://github.com/SciSerialize/sciserialize-python) of SciSerialize is given in python.

 ##Formats